 The former reading room on Main StreetIt was around the start of the 20th century when the Christ Church was built, meaning local residents could finally have a church to call their own.
 The church was originally used as a chapel of ease for St. Mary’s Beighton.
 A notable resident by the name of Mr. Hounsfield, who owned Cotleigh Hall, another large hall in the village which is now sadly gone financed the building of the chapel.
 It is interesting to note the location of the church, rather than being in the centre of the village it is at the top of Sheffield Road which was opposite the entrance to Mr. Hounsfields hall.

 With the population of the village growing steadily thanks to the coal mines, the colliery owners began buying land and building terraced housing for its workers.
-During the 1930s a new council estate was built, known as Frecheville, prior to this the area to the west of Hackenthorpe was known as Birley Moor.
+During the 1930s a new housing estate was built by Henry Boot, known as Frecheville, prior to this the area to the west of Hackenthorpe was known as Birley Moor.

 Following the Second World War in the 1940s the nearby city of Sheffield was in desperate need for more housing, and so a period of rapid house building began in Hackenthorpe and the surrounding areas.
 As a result of this Hackenthorpe village became part of the city of Sheffield in 1967.
 This was a historic moment as it meant the village left the county of Derbyshire and joined Yorkshire.
 Many of the residents protested this move however it was inevitable and on April 1st 1967 the move was made official.